bbarks15/tools/README.md

 # tools
-Scripts and config files for my workflow
+Scripts and minimal config files for my workflow